pygmy-twylyte/amble/amble_engine/brainstorm.md

 - idea: monolith room has HAL, but HAL is deactivated due to missing (removed) memory modules.
 Just sings "Daisy" over and over.
 Must find modules and replace them to talk to HAL and get access to the monolith
 - monolith will induce higher intelligence state or paradox acceptance ability that will allow AA-3B access
 - mechanism like window or portal -- where one can look outside the current room into another?
-- ROOM OVERLAYS: descriptions that change based on flags / items / other conditions.
-- add overlay conditions for player (!)has item, npc in mood (can describe NPC actions / attitudes in different states)
-- add version info to world and saves/loads
 - ambient spinner for elevators with Muzak

 ## FIXITs from runthroughs / CONTENT additions
 - read denials should be red
-- initialize score at 1 and with high-ridge.visited = true
 - improve formatting of shed notice in mailbox
 - add warning / instruction label to read on poetry performer, and make it Initech